ezgigm/sentiment_analysis_and_product_recommendation/README.md

 **Plan:**

-- Understanding, Cleaning and Exploring Data: To analyze distributions of data points, I observed each column seperately and compared common words in positive, negative and neutral reviews.
-The first challange of this data is to clean text from unnecessary items for modeling such as punctuation, upper-case letters etc. Detailed data analysis can be found [here](https://github.com/ezgigm/sentiment_analysis_and_product_recommendation/blob/master/notebooks/2_Understanding_EDA_Preparation.ipynb)
+- ***Understanding, Cleaning and Exploring Data:*** To analyze distributions of data points, I observed each column seperately and compared common words in positive, negative and neutral reviews.
+The first challange of this data is to clean text from unnecessary items for modeling such as punctuation, upper-case letters etc. Detailed data analysis can be found [here](https://github.com/ezgigm/sentiment_analysis_and_product_recommendation/blob/master/notebooks/2_Understanding_EDA_Preparation.ipynb).

+- ***Preparing Data to Modeling:*** Target was changed to binary class.
+Machine learning models and neural net models have different preparing strategies.
+Mainly, vectorization/tokenization, spliting train-test sets and padding were done.
+Detailed pre-processing techniques and steps can be found in corresponding notebooks.

+- ***Modeling:*** Firstly, LogReg, DecisionTree, Extra-Trees, RandomForest, XGBoost and LGBM Classifiers were tried.
+Then, FastText class of Torch models were tried with different parameters.
+Keras models as CNN with 3 convolutional layers, RNN with 2 GRU layer, RNN with 2 LSTM layers, RNN with 2 CuRNNGRU layers and CNN with 2 convolutional layers were built.
+At last, pre-trained BERT model was tried.

+- ***Evaluation and Results:*** To compare my results, I used balanced accuracy for machine learning models and loss values for deep learning models.
+I also calculated accuracy values for neural nets to represent my results in smart way.
+Although the maximum accuracy between machine learning models is 87% for test set with LogReg, it is 95% between deep learning model with pre-trained BertForSequence Classifier from BERT.
+It means that my model can predict the sentiment of review as positive or negative with 95% accuracy.

+- ***Recommendation Systems:*** There different system were established.
+One is collaborative filtering with matrix factorization(SVDS) , second one is cosine-similarity of user-user based.
+As last one, I tried to solve cold-start problem with taking a few information from new user such as keywords.
+As a different approach, without looking summaries or genres of books, recommendations were done by the cosine-similarity of keywords and reviews.
+To this last system, rating effect, rating number effect and positive rating effect were added orderly and scores were compared.

+**Findings:**

 -
-**Findings:**

 **Future Improvements:**